 Fines are monetary penalties.
 Judges and magistrates can impose a fine with or without recording a conviction.
 They can also combine fines with other orders, for example, imprisonment.

 Judges and magistrates have the discretion to impose a fine up to the maximum penalty for the offence.

 The maximum amount of a fine is described in penalty units.
 A penalty unit is an amount of money set by parliament each year.
 For the period 1 July 2020 to 30 June 2021, the value of a penalty unit is set at $165.22.

-As with terms of imprisonment, fines are set out in a penalty scale.
-There are 11 levels for fines in Victoria.
-The penalty units for each level and the corresponding monetary value for 2020-21 are outlined below.
+In Victoria, the penalty scale for fines has 11 levels.
+The penalty units for each level and the corresponding monetary value for 2020–21 are outlined in the table below.

 |Level||Penalty units||Monetary value 2020-21|

 |Level 1||There is no provision for a fine to be given for a Level 1 offence|

 The information on this page (except all logos and any third-party content linked to from this page) is licensed under a Creative Commons Attribution 4.0 International License.